I enjoy Japanese and Chinese loose-leaf tea. A lot. To get the most out of the tea experience, there are many things to take into account.

 - brewing time,

-We quickly found out that controlling all of these variables at the same time meant doing lots of calculation of tea quantities and infusion times while juggling a kettle, digital scales, and a thermometer which made everything a bit more cumbersome than we wanted.
-Luckily, technology came to our rescue!
+I quickly found out that controlling all of these variables at the same time meant doing lots of calculation of tea quantities and infusion times while juggling a kettle, digital scales, and a thermometer which made everything a bit more cumbersome than I want.
+Luckily, technology came to the rescue!

 Water Quantity, Temperature and Hardness

-First of all, we dropped the kettle and bought ourselves an automated hot water dispenser.
-Since we also live in an area where water has a high hardness, the built-in Brita filter system takes care of removing some of the dissolved minerals, improving the taste of the tea.
+First of all, I dropped the kettle and bought an automated hot water dispenser.
+Since I live in an area where water has a high hardness, the built-in Brita filter system takes care of removing some of the dissolved minerals, improving the taste of the tea.
 After setting everything up, the kettle will pump the desired quantity of water into a heating unit, heat it to the desired temperature and dispense it into a cup or kettle.
-Our only disappointment with the hot water dispenser is that temperatures can only be set as 100°C, 95°C or 85°C but this gets reasonably close to the ideal temperatures for most teas.
+The only disappointment with the hot water dispenser is that temperatures can only be set as 100°C, 95°C or 85°C but this gets reasonably close to the ideal temperatures for most teas.

 Tea Quantity and Brewing Time

-If you are as crazy about tea brewing as us, you are invited to give OCTea a try at:
+If you are as crazy about tea brewing as me, you are invited to give OCTea a try at:

 It should work well on modern desktop and mobile phone browsers.
-Please do let us know what you think about it as we would like to keep improving the app to make sure your needs are covered when using it.
+Please do let me know what you think about it as I would like to keep improving the app to make sure your needs are covered when using it.

 OCTea is a Vue.js application that uses

 localStorage to save user settings.
 After downloading the statically compiled HTML+CSS+JS, no more round-trips to the server are necessary.
-We are only collecting statistics on the number of visitors to the app and how often and what is brewed using our self-hosted Piwik instance.
+I'm not collecting any user data.
 The layout and design is using Bulma with the default color scheme.

 Vue.js is nice, very nice and I will probably use it for all my frontend development from now on.

-With these two modifications to our tea brewing, tea brewing is now as simple as:
+With these two modifications to tea brewing, it is now as simple as:

 - Pick a tea and brewing style in OCTea.
 The cup sizes typically stay saved from last time.